 A Shepherd walked leisurely as his sheep grazed on the grass and the young shrubs.
 The sheep were busy eating and drinking water from the river.
 I shuddered to think about how cold the water must be and how they drink it – but I am sure they have a way to beat the cold.

 A little further, we saw a small Chorten with colorful flags around it.
 This was an indication that we are getting close to the point.
 And yes, in a few minutes, we were standing next to the tattered board that announced – it is Kunzum Pass.

 Pay Respect at Chorten

 We got out of the car posed with the board and took a round of the group of Chortens there.

 It is amazing how we have a way of assigning divinity to such places.
 There is a circumambulation path that goes around the Chortens.
 Our driver took the car around, and he could see our questioning looks.
 He told us that it is believed that anyone passing through Kunzum pass must pay their respect to this temple – humans or cars.
 On that note, I did not see any animals going around.
 As there were caravans of people and ponies moving around – probably a bunch of trekkers.

-A pile of carved prayer stones always tells me about a communication between man and his faith.
-It is like letters to nature asking it to be benevolent, to be nurturing and to be kind.
+A pile of carved prayer stones always tells me about communication between man and his faith.
+It is like letters to nature asking it to be benevolent, to be nurturing, and to be kind.

-We had to drive till Chandratal that day, so we said our prayers, thanking our stars for making this visit possible.
+We had to drive to Chandratal that day, so we said our prayers, thanking our stars for making this visit possible.
 Being greedy, I wished for a return soon.
 We move ahead contended.